marieblasi/wro2024-robotek/src/README.md

 Control software
 ====

-This directory must contain code for control software which is used by the vehicle to participate in the competition and which was developed by the participants.
+This contains the code for control software which is used by the vehicle.
+It is divided into 6 documents:

-All artifacts required to resolve dependencies and build the project must be included in this directory as well.
+- analogSensor: connection to the Arduino Nano
+- detectColors: Color detection functions
+- main: establishes the movement of the car
+- motor: states the forward, backward  and sides' movements
+- ser: involves the serial and sensors
+- util: establishes the range of colors to detect